BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

   - `flypt` use the virtual tracker data provided by FlyPT Mover.
   - `yaw`: use the virtual tracker data provided by Yaw VR and Yaw 2.
 Either while using SRS or Game Engine.
   - the keys `offset_...`, `use_cor_pos` and `cor_...` are used to handle the configuration of the center of rotation (cor) for all available virtual trackers.
+  - `marker_size` sets the size of the cor / reference tracker marker displayed in the overlay.
+The value corresponds to the length of one double cone in cm.
 - `translational_filter` and `rotational_filter`: set the filtering magnitude (key `strength` with valid options between **0.0** and **1.0**) number of filtering stages (key `order`with valid options: **1, 2, 3**).
 - `cache`: you can modify th cache used for reverting the motion corrected pose on frame submission:
   - `use_eye_cache` - choose between calcuating eye poses (0 = default) or use cached eye poses (1, was default up until version 0.1.4).
 Either one might work better with some games or hmds if you encounter jitter with mc activated.
 You can also modify this setting (and subsequently save it to config file) during runtime with the corresponding shortcut below.